 Motorcycle Accidents On Monday, September 27, 2021

-If you get injured in a motorcycle accident in Connecticut, it is in your best interests to consult with a motorcycle accident lawyer as soon as possible.
+If you get injured in a motorcycle accident in Connecticut, it is in your best interests to consult with our New Haven motorcycle accident lawyer as soon as possible.
 It is common, however, for victims to wait weeks or even months after their accidents to talk to attorneys about their rights and legal options.
 Although personal injury lawyers are always available to talk with you about an accident, it is critical to act quickly.
 Taking too long can put you at risk of receiving less or no financial compensation for your motorcycle accident claim.

 Like all states, Connecticut has a law known as a statute of limitations that places a firm time limit on an injured victim’s right to bring a personal injury lawsuit.
 This time limit is two years from the date of an automobile accident, with some exceptions.
 You may have less or more time than this to file your specific type of case.

 If you miss your deadline, the courts will more likely than not refuse to hear your case, barring you from making a financial recovery.
 This is why it is important to talk to an attorney right away after a motorcycle accident – while you are still well within your time limit to file a lawsuit under state law.